The Sample Complexity of Parameter-Free Stochastic Convex Optimization: Introduction

-It remains to instantiate $\alg$ and $\phi$ using specific algorithms; we match each $p$-norm we consider with a different stochastic optimization method, each attaining the minimax optimal high probability bound within a known ball of the corresponding norm, without requiring any knowledge of the Lipschitz constants.
+It remains to instantiate $\alg$ and $\lambdaAlg$ using specific algorithms; we match each $p$-norm we consider with a different stochastic optimization method, each attaining the minimax optimal high probability bound within a known ball of the corresponding norm, without requiring any knowledge of the Lipschitz constants.
 For the Euclidean ($p=2$) case, we use \textsc{AdaSGD}.
 For $p=1$ we use entropic mirror descent (i.e., mirror descent with KL divergence) \cite{beck2003mirror,nemirovski1983problem} with adaptive step sizes~\cite{orabona2021modern}, which we denote \textsc{AdaEMD}.
-For $p=\infty$, we use \textsc{AdaGrad} \cite{duchi2011adaptive,mcmahan2010adaptive}. \Cref{table:combinations-that-satisfy-general-adaptivity-for-free} gives the value of $\phi$ corresponding to each $p$, and we provide full details in \Cref{app:coro:applications-of-main-theorem}, leading to the following result.
+For $p=\infty$, we use \textsc{AdaGrad} \cite{duchi2011adaptive,mcmahan2010adaptive}. \Cref{table:combinations-that-satisfy-general-adaptivity-for-free} gives the value of $\lambdaAlg$ corresponding to each $p$, and we provide full details in \Cref{app:coro:applications-of-main-theorem}, leading to the following result.
+We focus on $p \in \{1, 2, \infty\}$ because these are the most widely studied geometries in stochastic convex optimization \cite{beck2003mirror,nemirovski1983problem,duchi2011adaptive}, each admitting a minimax-optimal parameter-free algorithm.